 5. EMT Paramedic

-If you do not like the types of careers in medicine that involves working in an office environment and you have a passion for saving lives, then this is probably the best job for you.
+If you do not like the types of careers in medicine that involves working in an office environment and you have a passion for saving lives, then this is probably one of the best non-office jobs for you.

 People on this job respond to medical emergencies and sometimes, have to administer some form of first aid on the scene.